Your sales may be booming during the cold season, but how are your projections looking for the rest of the year?

 When homeowners in your area are looking for a home service business, they're looking for signals that they can trust you.

 Things like showcasing team members on your website and social media, so potential customers can see who will be coming to their door, as well as highlighting testimonials from happy customers can go a long way in making people feel comfortable with your company.
+For example, Capterra recommends getting your customers to sing your praises.

 3. Get your local visibility in order.